 Refs | AP Survey 24 March 1994; |

-There is part of a medieval cross shaft erected close by the churchyard fence about 8m SW of the west tower of St Mary’s church at Tydd St Mary.
+There is part of a medieval cross shaft erected close by the churchyard fence about 10m west of the west tower of St Mary’s church at Tydd St Mary.
 It may have been discovered during grave-digging and re-erected here.
 There does not appear to be a socket stone below it.

-The top of the shaft has four lead plugs set into the stone – one still has an iron pin within the lead.
+The top of the shaft is cut level and has has holes for four fixings set into the stone – three of them still have lead and iron fixing remains present.

 Davies did not record this cross, possibly because he did not record for Tydd St Mary in general.